-You will not be able to drive for up to 6 weeks after surgery.
-You will need to make arrangements for transportation from the hospital on the day of surgery, to follow-up doctor's appointments and to physical therapy.
-Your surgeon will tell you when it is safe and you are cleared to drive.
+You will not be allowed to drive for up to 6 weeks after surgery.
+You will need to make arrangements for transportation from the hospital on the day of surgery, to follow up doctor's appointments and to physical therapy.

-What to Bring to the Hospital on the Day of Surgery
+What to Bring to the Hospital on the Day of Surgery:

 Your surgeon will give you any pre-admission instructions, your scheduled surgery time and when to check in.
 When you arrive at the hospital, you will go to the pre-op area.
 Nurses will get you ready for surgery.
 You will not be able to keep any personal items with you, so it is best to send those with a family member or caregiver.
 During your time in the operating room and recovery areas, you will not be able to have visitors.
-Please bring the following with you to the hospital:
+You will need to bring to the hospital:

-- Picture ID and insurance information. - Glasses, dentures and hearing aids with their cases. - Comfortable, loose-fitting clothes that will be easy to get on after surgery. - Shoes with non-slip soles that will stay securely on your feet. - If you will stay overnight and you use a CPAP machine, bring it. - Cell phone with long charger cord.
+- Picture ID and insurance information. - Glasses, dentures and hearing aids with their cases. - Comfortable, loose-fitting cloths that will be easy to get on after surgery. - Shoes with non-slip soles that will stay securely on your feet. - If you will stay overnight and you use a CPAP machine, bring it. - Cell phone with long charger cord.

-What to Expect After Surgery
+What to Expect After Surgery:

 - IV An IV (intravenous line) will be started to give you medication and fluid.
-It will be removed before you leave the hospital. - Oxygen You will be given oxygen by nasal cannula during and after surgery. - Incentive Spirometer This device is used after surgery to help you breathe more deeply and increase the oxygen in your blood.
+It will be removed before you leave the hospital. - O2 You will be given oxygen by nasal cannula during and after surgery. - Incentive Spirometer This device is used after surgery to help you breathe more deeply and increase the oxygen in your blood.
 You will use it 5-10 times every hour that you are awake while you are in the hospital. - Sequential Compression Devices This device will be attached to your legs after surgery to increase blood flow and help to prevent blood clots. - Compression Stockings These prevent swelling and blood clots in the legs after surgery.
 Typically, these are worn for 4 weeks after surgery.